 - Discounted rates for Community Land Scotland events

 - A louder voice: as a member, you give us the ability to represent the sector on your behalf

 - A say in what we do: as a member, you have the right to vote at our Annual General Meeting (AGM) and influence our work throughout the year

 - Access to our closed Facebook group for Member

 - Support through the buyout process and through post buyout challenges

-- Information and updates, through occasional emails and a quarterly newsletter, on our work and news/developments regarding community land ownership in Scotland
+- Information and updates, through occasional emails and a monthly newsletter, on our work and news/developments regarding community land ownership in Scotland

 What our members say –